 So the question is:

-How Do You Choose a Contractor?
+How Do You Choose A Contractor?

 The first thing you need to do is ask friends and acquaintances for recommendations.
 Social media allows you to go beyond your usual social circle so you can get a wider range of opinions.
 You could also go through the classifieds (online or print) and choose some names that appeal to you.
 Either way, you will need to get references from at least three contractors on your list.